EloquentStudio/filter.js/README.md

     search: {input: '#searchbox'}

-Custome search for particular fields.
+Custom search for particular fields.
-Custome search config for above html template 'a' tag(filtering item), if we want to search by only 'name' and 'age'
+Custom search config for above html template 'a' tag(filtering item), if we want to search by only 'name' and 'age'

 'field_selector' is html element selector inside the item html.

     search: {input: '#searchbox', field_selector: '.name, .age' }

-Custome Filter Types
+Custom Filter Types
 --------------------

 Default filter are only equalto and range.If you want to add custom filter type like age-range, date-range.